 Location: Sioux City, Iowa

-The Machinist is responsible for set up and operation of all equipment in the Machine Shop.
-The Machinist reports to the Shop Supervisor.
+The Drill Operator is responsible for set up and operation of all powered drills in the Machine Shop and/or Fabrication.
+The Drill Operator reports to the Shop Supervisor.

 Accountability: Ability to accept responsibility and account for his/her actions.

 Honesty/Integrity: Ability to be truthful and be seen as credible in the workplace.

 Loyal : The trait of feeling a duty to the employer.

 Relationship/Consensus Building: Ability to effectively build relationships with customers and co-workers and bring about group solidarity to achieve a goal.

 Time Management: Demonstrates flexible and efficient time management and ability to prioritize workload.

 Tolerance: Ability to work successfully with a variety of people without making judgments.